le-si/CivitAI_Image_grabber/README.md

 Should the API not spit out all the data for all images then I'm sorry.
 The script can only download where data is provided.

-The files are downloaded into a folder with the name of the user, ModelID or the TAG <br /> Second Level is the Model Name with which the image was generated.
+The files are downloaded into a folder with the name of the `user`, `ModelID` or the `TAG` <br /> Second Level is the `Model Name` with which the image was generated.<br />
 Videos without model metadata are placed in a dedicated `videos/` subfolder.